-The BPH specialists at Chesapeake Urology have the experience men want and need to restore quality of life and alleviate the symptoms of an enlarged prostate.
+Our BPH specialists have the experience men want and need to restore quality of life and alleviate the symptoms of an enlarged prostate.
 From more conservative, non-surgical measures to innovative minimally invasive procedures, our urologists provide the most advanced care for men living with BPH.

 What Causes an Enlarged Prostate?

 BPH is related to the normal aging process and is influenced by changes in the body’s levels of the male hormone testosterone.
 In some cases, an enlarged prostate may also be genetic.
 More than half of men age 50 and older and 90 percent of men age 80 and older have BPH.
 [Source: National Association for Continence]

 Appointments & Information